godot-escoria/escoria-demo-game/docs/api/TurnToCommand.md

 ## Description

-`turn_to object object_to_face [immediate]`
+`turn_to object object_to_face [wait]`

 Turns object to face another object.

-Set immediate to true to show directly switch to the direction and not show intermediate angles
+The wait parameter sets how long to wait for each intermediate angle.
+It defaults to 0, meaning the turnaround is immediate.

 @ESC